 The proposed legal drafting of DCP 181 has been considered by the Working Group, and reviewed by Wragge & Co, and is provided as Attachment 1.

-The legal text introduces new definitions to DCUSA Section 1A and amends the text in Clause 30.5.
-It also introduces a new DCUSA Schedule which defines the Network SLAs and associated reporting requirements.
+The legal text amends paragraph F of section 1 of the NTC, which are Schedule 2B in DCUSA, by binding a customer to pre-existing terms that were in place with a previous owner or occupier, to the extent they differ from the NTC.

 EVALUATION AGAINST THE DCUSA OBJECTIVES